HakjunMIN/k8s-azure-search-openai/docs/deploy_features.md

 For an alternate frontend that's written in Web Components and deployed to Static Web Apps, check out [azure-search-openai-javascript](https://github.com/Azure-Samples/azure-search-openai-javascript) and its guide on [using a different backend](https://github.com/Azure-Samples/azure-search-openai-javascript#using-a-different-backend).
-Both these repositories adhere to the same [HTTP protocol for RAG chat apps](https://github.com/Azure-Samples/ai-chat-app-protocol).
+Both these repositories adhere to the same [HTTP protocol for AI chat apps](https://aka.ms/chatprotocol).

 ## Adding an OpenAI load balancer

-As discussed in more details in our [productionizing guide](docs/productionizing.md), you may want to consider implementing a load balancer between OpenAI instances if you are consistently going over the TPM limit.
+As discussed in more details in our [productionizing guide](./productionizing.md), you may want to consider implementing a load balancer between OpenAI instances if you are consistently going over the TPM limit.
 Fortunately, this repository is designed for easy integration with other repositories that create load balancers for OpenAI instances.
 For seamless integration instructions with this sample, please check:

 * [Scale Azure OpenAI for Python with Azure API Management](https://learn.microsoft.com/azure/developer/python/get-started-app-chat-scaling-with-azure-api-management)